TraceyLauriault/COMS2200A/README.md

 ![image](https://user-images.githubusercontent.com/550895/30525686-431f7bd2-9bd9-11e7-9fbf-b9300564e367.png)

-### Copying Photo Keys
+### Copying Image Keys

 Using the web platform of Mapillary, expand the Image details by clicking on the 3 dots at the bottom right and expand the Advanced Options.
-You will find both an **Imagey Key** & **Sequence Key**, you will need these keys to submit to OpenStreetMap and for your assignment.
+Here you will find both an **Imagey Key** & **Sequence Key**, you will only need the **Image Key** to submit to OpenStreetMap and for your assignment.

 - **Image Key**: This key is the unique identifer of the individual image (this will be the key used in your assignment & tagging into OpenStreetMap)
 - **Sequence Key**: This key identifies the entire sequence of the entire photo collection.